Aug 14, 2023

 Where can you buy Toyota Tacoma lifts?

-Here’s the best news yet – Toyota actually (for the first time EVER this year!) is offering a Toyota brand lift kit for the Tacoma.
+Here’s the best news yet – Toyota actually offers a Toyota brand lift kit for the Tacoma.
 Here’s what it includes:

 • TRD-tuned Bilstein